percona/pmm-doc/docs/reference/faq.md

 Following [CVE fix 2023-3128](https://grafana.com/blog/2023/06/22/grafana-security-release-for-cve-2023-3128/) in the 2.38 release, PMM increases security by only allowing authentications based on the unique user ID provided by the identity provider.

-If you are trying to log into PMM via a third-party authentication provider which doesn't support a unique ID field, PMM 2.38 and later will show this error on second and subsequent authentications.
+If you are trying to log into PMM via a third-party authentication provider which doesn't support a unique ID field, PMM will show this error on second and subsequent authentications.

 **Solution**: we recommend logging into PMM using a Percona Account, as this is a highly secure authentication method.
 **Workaround**: if you need to log into PMM via a third-party authentication provider which doesn’t support a unique ID field, you can use the following workaround to log into PMM: